Sea Cadets makes exploring the world and who you want to be safe and exciting

 It's also different from home, a break from screens and being cooped up inside.
 The platform we offer is built on the customs and traditions of the Royal Navy.
 It inspires our work and commitment to supporting young people today.

 Teenagers meet other cadets at events around the UK, and on trips abroad.
-Get comfortable with meeting people from different places and backgrounds, and confident with dealing with new situations, which can make going out into the world so much easier later on.
+Get comfortable with meeting people from different places and backgrounds, and confident in dealing with new situations, which can make going out into the world so much easier later on.

 The support feels different, too